About This Work

 Children’s Groups – Jas facilitates 10-week groups for children in families that are re-structuring, that are struggling with issues like learning disabilities and families that need support in recovery from alcoholism and other addictions.
 These groups offer experiential lessons designed to educate kids and empower them.
 Group includes an art project, a snack and a hand out for parents.
 The parent(s) of children enrolled in Children’s Group are required to attend a complementary and concurrent Parent’s Group called Developing Capable People.

-Adult Groups – Group experiences for men and women will run in 8-week cycles.
-Group is a two hour session that includes didactic teaching, hands-on art working and feedback.
+Adult Groups – Group experiences for men and women will run in month long and 8-week cycles.
+Group is a two and a half hour session that includes didactic teaching, hands-on art working and feedback.

 Workshops – Weekend workshops are offered monthly to enhance personal growth.
-These intensive 1 and 2 day workshops will address family of origin issues, transpersonal relationships and specific art techniques.
+These intensive 1 and 2 day workshops will address family of origin issues, transpersonal relationships, esoteric topics and specific art techniques.

 Confidentiality is honored and expected of every client.